 Note** Government operated properties are exempt from some parts of this law.

-For each of our landlord clients, Grace Property Management will take care of registration for this new licensure, scheduling inspections, and making sure your properties are compliant with this law.
-Download the bill in its entirety here.
+For each of our landlord clients, Grace Property Management will take care of registration for this new license requirement, scheduling inspections, and making sure your properties are compliant with this law.